 The passage of FMCSA regulations is a long process.
 A great deal of research and negotiation goes into the proposal of a new rule, which is then presented and followed by a period of public commentary.

 Once approved, a minimum of three years is required for any rule to allow the industry time to make the required changes.
 The above new rules have all nearly completed this process.

 A rule requiring drivers to undergo screening for sleep apnea is also making its way through the process, as is a proposal to require all trucks to install speed limiters.
 First proposed in 2006, public commentary on the proposal closed in December of 2016.
 It's unlikely any change would take effect before 2020, but if it does make it through, the rule would require all trucks weighing more than 26,000 pounds to be equipped with a speed limiter that would prevent the truck from traveling faster than 65 miles per hour.
 This is a controversial proposal and its future is uncertain.

 We Can Protect Your Rights, Even If the Government Won’t

 If driver error, fatigue, or speed contributed to the truck crash that left you injured, you can rest assured that our truck crash attorneys will investigate to determine the cause.
 Federal laws are in place to protect all Americans, but when a trucker chooses to ignore a law and you're injured as a result, you deserve compensation.
-Call us today for a free consultation to discuss the details of your case.
+Contact us online or call us directly at 816.471.5111 for your free consultation today.